BraulioH115/Labs-and-Projects/Process Management and Scheduling.md

 *Parent-Child Relationship*:

--We killed the parent process while the child was still running.
+- We killed the parent process while the child was still running.
 The child became an orphan process, adopted by the init process.
 This was verified by seeing a Parent PID (PPID) of 1 for the child process in ps output.

 ![image](https://github.com/user-attachments/assets/a39a295e-4f7f-4395-bd22-5c29d14ab536)